 IoT has been perpetuated largely by the creation of products such as the Amazon Echo and Google Home, which have played a major role in transforming ordinary households into smart homes.
 These technologies, combined with other smart appliances, have transformed the lives of homeowners in a variety of ways.

-Smart thermostats provide homeowners with the ability to save on energy costs by controlling their home’s heating from a mobile device.
+Smart thermostats provide homeowners with the ability to save on energy costs by controlling their home’s heating or cooling from a mobile device.
 Whether you want to check your thermostat while at the grocery store or turn up the heat before leaving work early, you can do it all remotely with a smart thermostat.

 Even home appliances are getting smarter.
 Companies such as LG have manufactured washing machines, dryers and even refrigerators that can now be controlled via voice assistants, such as Alexa and Google Assistant.
 There is even an answer to the chore of cleaning, thanks to iRobot’s development of the Roomba – an automated hoover that cleans your home and can be controlled through Alexa.